mnikander/interpreter/proto/a-normal-form.md

 ## What do I need, to do this?
 - input tokens: string
 - output array store the resulting ANF
+- a way to store blocks and subblocks in the array, perhaps via a label and and end-of-block terminal (or use the tail-expression as the marker)
 - single pass over the code
 - tokenization, parsing, creation of intermediate variables, and storage in the array, in one go
 - a counter, for the variables